Disney Plus: Every show, movie and original that Disney will stream -- and when

-Disney has laid out a vast catalog of new and classic movies and shows you'll be able to stream with the launch of its Netflix competitor, Disney Plus.
-At launch Tuesday in the US, Disney Plus will include new Star Wars, Marvel and Pixar as well as a trove of legacy titles.
+Disney has laid out a vast catalog of new and classic movies and shows to stream with the launch of its Netflix competitor, Disney Plus.
+At launch Tuesday in the US, Disney Plus included nearly 500 movies and 7,500 episodes of TV, spanning Star Wars, Marvel, Pixar, the Simpsons, as well as a gamut of other titles.

-The service will boast 300 movie titles on day one, and that'll grow to more than 500 (100 of them being "recent" theatrical film releases) in the first year, as well as 7,500 episodes of TV.
-Disney has even indicated it would revive nostalgic Fox franchises including a Home Alone reboot on Disney Plus.

-With the massive libraries of Disney -- and, now 21st Century Fox -- as candidates for the service, what do we know will be included?
+With the massive libraries of Disney -- and, now 21st Century Fox -- as candidates for the service, what's included?
+And what's coming?

-Overall, we know that Disney Plus will be an exclusive streaming home for all of Disney's theatrical releases in 2019 and beyond, starting with Captain Marvel at launch.
-Disney on Wednesday surprised Marvel fans by announcing mega-blockbuster Avengers: Endgame will also be available to stream at launch Tuesday, a month earlier than planned.
-And Monday, the company announced more Marvel movies that would be available at launch, blowing out the initial catalog to 16 titles.

-In October, Disney Plus' social accounts went on a bender showing off "basically everything coming to Disney Plus" on launch day.
-An epic Twitter thread claimed to include every show and movie that would be available at launch, a three-hour-plus "trailer" on YouTube showed mini-clips of almost all those titles.
-(A full list of all those titles is at the end of this article.)
+Now that the service is live, one of the simplest ways to browse its catalog without signing up is to check sites like JustWatch, which lets you browse, search and filter the catalogs of streaming services.

+Genearally speaking, you can count on Disney Plus to be the exclusive streaming home for all of Disney's theatrical releases in 2019 and beyond.
+It also has original shows and films, and a big library of legacy movies and shows to watch from both Disney and Fox.
+Everything on Disney Plus is rated PG-13 or softer, so anything rated R that Disney has available to stream (like Deadpool) will be on Hulu.

 Day one library highlights